codeforpakistan/House-Allotment-Management-System/readme.md

 ## Usage - Short Description
 ####Three Phase of Allotment:
-1. Add application, search it and approve the qequest.
+1. Add application, search it and approve the request.
 2. Find Application in waiting list and approve it.
 3. Allot the House.